-The school's Learning and Support Team are responsible for organising and applying for HSC disability provisions.
-If you believe you are eligible for provisions and would like to apply, or if you would like advice on whether or not you may be eligible, please contact your year advisor and they will direct you to the relevant member of the Learning and Support Team.
+The school's Learning and Support Team can support you with organising and applying for HSC disability provisions.
+If you would like to apply, or have a query regarding eligibility, please contact your year adviser or the Learning and Support Team.